Dragon-GCS/Start/docs/reference.md

 **Options**:

-* `-t, --tree`: Display installed packages in a tree structure
+* `-t, --tree`: Display installed packages in a tree structure  [required]
-* `-D, --dev`: Display installed packages in development dependency
+* `-D, --dev`: Add packages as development dependency
-* `-d, --dependency TEXT`: Dependency file name
+* `-d, --dependency TEXT`: Dependency file name.
+If given a toml file, start will parse 'project.dependencies', else start will parse as requirements.txt.
+If toml file not exists, it will be created.
+If not given, start will find 'pyproject.toml' and 'requirements.txt'
 * `--help`: Show this message and exit.

 ## `Start new`